huangrh/pldfit/README.md

 # Protein-Ligand Biosensor Data Fitting in R
 -----
+### Introduction
-The purpose of this package is to use R to fit the protein-ligand interaction data obtained from biosensor.
+The purpose of this package is to use [R](https://cran.r-project.org/) to fit the protein-ligand interaction data obtained from biosensor.

 -----
 There are two popular biosensor techniques to study protein-ligand insteraction: